-Contributory infringement in trademark law occurs when a defendant "intentionally induces another to infringe a trademark, or if it continues to supply its product to one whom it knows or has reason to know is engaging in trademark infringement."
-The eagle-eyed reader with a photographic memory will have observed that this includes what in copyright or patent would be called inducement infringement, and also what would be called contributory infringement.
+176. Inwood Labs., Inc. v.
+Ives Labs., Inc., 456 U.S. 844 (1982). copyright or patent would be called inducement infringement, and also what would be called contributory infringement.
 The precise classification is of no moment; these are basically the same two theories.
 The inducement prong requires intent; the contributory prong requires knowledge or reason to know.
 As in copyright and patent, these are secondary liability theories: there is no contributory liability unless there is a direct infringer (as discussed in the precious section).

 The leading case on contributory trademark infringement is Inwood Laboratories, Inc. v.
-Ives Laboratories, Inc.158 Ives Laboratories sold the drug cyclandelate under the trademark CYCLOSPASMOL.
+Ives Laboratories, Inc.177 Ives Laboratories sold the drug cyclandelate under the trademark CYCLOSPASMOL.
 Ives marketed the drug, a white powder, to wholesalers, retail pharmacists, and hospitals in colored gelatin capsules.
 Pharmacists dispense pills to patients in their own bottles, so the only packaging patients would typically see was on the pills themselves.
 Ives used a blue capsule, imprinted with "Ives 4124," containing 200mg of cyclandelate, and a blue-red capsule, imprinted with "Ives 4148," for 400 mg of cyclandelate.